 }

-The way to validate the webhook in your application is to hash the JSON payload of the webhook using the SHA256 algorithm and the secret key generated when you set up the webhook in gamma.
+Validate webhooks in your application by hashing the JSON payload of the webhook using the SHA256 algorithm.
+This will require the secret key generated when you first set up the webhook in Gamma.

 The X-CF-Signature is 32 bytes and in hexa format.
 It's therefore important to make sure your hash function is returning 32-byte hexa as well.